romanstumm/agimatec-validation/readme.txt

 JSR 303: bean-validation by agimatec GmbH
 ==========================================
-This is an early implementation of JSR 303 (Bean Validation), a specification of the Java API for Javabean validation in Java EE and Java SE.
+This is an implementation of JSR 303 (Bean Validation), a specification of the Java API for Javabean validation in Java EE and Java SE.
 The technical objective is to provide a class level constraint declaration and validation facility for the Java application developer, as well as a constraint metadata repository and query API.
-This implementation is based on the validation framework of agimatec GmbH, that is in production for more than a year and offers additional features, like XML-based extensible metadata, code generation (JSON for AJAX applications), JSR303 annotation support.
+This implementation is based on the validation framework of agimatec GmbH, that is in production since 2007 and offers additional features, like XML-based extensible metadata, code generation (JSON for AJAX applications), JSR303 annotation support.

 How to compile the project
 ==========================
 Requirements:
 0. Sources require java1.5 or higher.
-(Tested with JDK 1.5.0._12)
+(Tested with JDK 1.5.0_12 and 1.6.0_07)
 1. The project is built with maven2 (2.0.9).
    You need to download and install maven2 from: http://maven.apache.org/
 2. Invoke maven2 from within the directory of the pom.xml file